mkm02/startup/README.md

 CSS frameworks such as Bootstrap are convenient ways to add styling elements that have already been created.

 CSS flex is incredibly useful to make a reactive webpage, and media queries allow for some conditional styles to make sure everything is still visually appealing and functional.

+DOM manipulation is an important way to make a reactive web application.
+Search for something through querySelector and appendChild to add new html elements.
+You can also delete those elements later.

+Be careful about using **.innerHTML** for security purposes.

+Make sure to put the link to your .js file at the bottom of the body if it uses anything generated previously in the html.

+Async/await and promises are very useful to make sure things happen in the order you need (or happen at all) in a javascript class or function.

+It is possible to access variables from one file into another through localStorage.setItem and localStorage.getItem.
+This allows for a javascript file to be affected by or to work together (sort of) with another javascript file through the browser.

+**DON'T FORGET TO DEBUG THROUGH THE BROWSER**